bitkidd/adonisjs-credentials/README.md

 This will add two new commands to your app and will allow to create and edit credentials.

-Then you need to open `server.ts` file and add there a new line, just before the `Ignitor`:
+As a next step you need to modify the `server.ts` file.
+Add a new line inside it, just before the `Ignitor`:

 ```ts
 import { Credentials } from '@bitkidd/adonis-credentials/build/src/Credentials'